avocade/nested_accessors/README.md

 NestedAccessors
 ==============

-Lets you easily add serialized, nested hash accessors in ActiveRecord model objects, using regular `text` database columns.
+This class lets you quickly add serialized, nested hash accessors in ActiveRecord model objects, using regular `text` database columns.

-    class Foo
+    class Person < ActiveRecord::Base
       include NestedAccessors

-      nested_accessor :info, :name
+      nested_accessor :info, [ :name, :phone ]
     end

-This would give you an accessor to the `name` property contained in the `info` hash.
+This would synthesize accessors to the `name` and `phone` properties contained in the `info` hash.

     foo = Foo.new
     foo.name = "bar"
+    foo.phone = "+46-123-45678"
-    foo.info #=> { "name" => "bar" }
+    foo.info #=> { "name" => "bar", "phone" => "+46-123-45678" }

+If we want just a single `name` accessor we can simplify a bit:

+    nested_accessor :info, :name

 Installation